Jurisdiction of the Armed Forces and Chaplaincy (organization): Disaffiliation from the ACNA

+Jones and his supporters went on to claim that he was being targeted for his conservative criticism of Wood and other progressive leaders in the ACNA, citing a "woke" mentality and situating the dispute within a broader ongoing theological conflict between egalitarian and complementarian views in the ACNA regarding the ordination of women: "Steve promised that he was going to navigate those waters well, but in fact, has hired nothing but egalitarian staff, in training bishops, has nothing but egalitarian bishops.
+He's trying to push an agenda."
+The JAFC's chief operations officer, Ryan Davis, wrote that the leadership of ACNA had ignored complaints about "dioceses drifting into heterodoxy" and ordaining clergy who "openly reject biblical teaching" on abortion and homosexuality: "These same dioceses were … knowingly ordaining such individuals, and then attempting to force the JAFC to receive them.
+We cannot in conscience cooperate with an extra-canonical process designed to silence dissent."

-Wood and the ACNA disputed the ability of the SJAFC to leave the province, arguing that it was instituted as a "canonical ministry" of the ACNA and thus does not have the right of a diocese to withdraw.
-Wood appointed former Archbishop Robert Duncan and to oversee the jurisdiction temporarily.
+Officials from the ACNA pushed back on these claims, saying that Jones was inhibited because of "credible complaints", and cited the case as an illustration of the need for more transparent bylaws and comprehensive canonical reform in the ACNA.
+Wood wrote in an open letter to the denomination that it was his duty to ensure that complaints were thoroughly and fairly investigated.
+Wood and the ACNA also disputed the jurisdiction's ability to leave the province, arguing that it was instituted as a "canonical ministry" of the ACNA and thus does not have the right of a diocese to withdraw.
 Meanwhile, a law firm hired by the JAFC insisted that it did have the ability to leave and sent a cease and desist letter to the ACNA stating that the ACNA does not have "any ecclesiastical or practical right of supervision over the Jurisdiction or its chaplaincy program."
-On September 25, the ACNA College of Bishops elected SJAFC Suffragan Bishop Jay Cayangyang bishop of the SJAFC.
+On September 25, the ACNA College of Bishops elected SJAFC Suffragan Bishop Jay Cayangyang bishop of the ACNA's chaplaincy jurisdiction.
 According to the ACNA, it initiated processes with the Department of Defense to ensure chaplains who wished to remain endorsed by ACNA could retain an uninterrupted endorsement, and a Department of War official told RNS that "chaplains should not be concerned about their certifications to serve."